Karliene - Love Song For A Vampire ( Be Mine Forever )

 Vampires were usually reported as bloated in appearance, and ruddy, purplish, or dark in colour; these characteristics were often attributed to the recent drinking of blood.
 Indeed, blood was often seen seeping from the mouth and nose when one was seen in its shroud or coffin and its left eye was often open.
 It would be clad in the linen shroud it was buried in, and its teeth, hair, and nails may have grown somewhat, though in general fangs were not a feature.

 In Russian folklore, vampires were said to have once been witches or people who had rebelled against the Church while they were alive.
 Cultural practices often arose that were intended to prevent a recently deceased loved one from turning into an undead revenant.
-Burying a corpse upside-down was widespread, as was placing earthly objects, such as scythes or sickles, near the grave to satisfy any demons entering the body or to appease the dead so that it would not wish to arise from its coffin.
+Burying a corpse upside-down was widespread, as was placing earthly objects, such as scythes or sickles, near the grave to satisfy any demons entering the body or to appease the dead so that it would not wish to arise from its coffin. included severing the tendons at the knees or placing poppy seeds, millet, or sand on the ground at the grave site of a presumed vampire;

 such as garlic or holy water are common in vampire folklore.
 The items vary from region to region; a branch of wild rose and hawthorn plant are said to harm vampires;